 During therapy of melanoma, do not expose the hair perm, straightening or coloring, since the procedures damage the body structure.
 It is recommended to wait for new hair growth to become stronger, and they return to the original state.
 It may take 6 months or more after the treatment of melanoma.
 On this issue, you should consult with your doctor.

 Many drugs targeted therapy for melanoma can cause skin rash, itching or other pathological reactions.
 They usually develop slowly, from a few days to a few weeks.
-If necessary, doctors prescribe medication to relieve skin irritation.
+In the case of the doctors need to prescribe medication to relieve skin irritation.

 Sensitivity to sunlight